 - AWS Reset button ['Insert']

-- Driver's Reminder Appliance (DRA) [To activate or deactivate, press 'Spacebar' - see below
+- Driver's Reminder Appliance (DRA) [To activate or deactivate, press 'Spacebar' - see below for details]

 - Door Interlock indicator